Isotop7/mbp-crux/README.md

 This repo contains patches for the Crux Makefile in order to create a custom ISO for my MacBook Pro 15,2.

-Currently tested linux kernel: `5.12.14` (as mbp-arch is using this one)
+Currently tested linux kernel versions:

+- `5.12.14` (as mbp-arch is using this one)

-- **Note**: This is still work in progress and hasn't been tested on any real hardware.
+## Status:

+The created `initramfs` on the iso is bootable, keyboard and USB type C works.
+The installation also sees the GPT partitioned MacBook disk and installation works.
+Booting the installed system does not work at the moment because the needed custom kernel modules are not copied to rootfs (check [issue #1](https://github.com/Isotop7/mbp-crux/issues/1))

 ## Setup Crux repo